BillyDM/billydm.github.io/content/blog/daw-frontend-development-struggles.md

 ---

+# Edit:

+> My opinions have changed somewhat since I last wrote this blog post, and I wish to clarify some things.
+Please read the follow-up in my latest post [Clarifying Some Things](../clarifying-some-things).

+---

 # Preface

 I would like to write about where my head's been the past several months.
 If you've noticed that Meadowlark's development has slowed down, this article explains why.